kmaasilan/cse15l-lab-reports/LabReport3.md

   The current directory is `~/Documents/GitHub/docsearch/technical`.
   Command: `grep -r -c "the" .`
   ![Image](Lab3_SSH_grep_-c_dir.PNG)\
   This command printed the number of lines in each file in the current directory, the specified directory, and its sub-directories that contained "the", the specified phrase.
 This command is useful for getting the counts of the lines that contain a phrase in a batch of files.
-This option could be used to get the total number of lines in a batch of files that contain the specified phrase (e.g. x lines in this batch of files contain the phrase y).
+This option could be used in a script to get the total number of lines in a batch of files that contain the specified phrase (e.g. x lines in this batch of files contain the phrase y).
 * `-n` (prints the specified phrase and the line it appears in):
   [Source](https://www.gnu.org/software/grep/manual/grep.html)
   * File: